Telefonica/opengateway-developers-website/gettingstarted/sandbox/whitelist.md

 Having actual operator's mobile lines in you whitelist is mandatory for testing the APIs in the production mode.
 This way, you as a tester can make real calls to the operators' APIs and get real responses without compromising anyone else's privacy by accessing just your own line's data.

-Check the [Privacy](/docs/privacy.md) section for more information on why Open Gateway is Privacy by Design.
+Check the [Privacy](/docs/privacy) guide for more information on why Open Gateway is Privacy by Design.

 ## Adding your mobile lines to the whitelist